williamgilpin/flowtrace_docs/flowtrace_imagej.md

-# flowtrace for ImageJ
+# flowtrace for Fiji and ImageJ

-Implementation of the flowtrace tool as a macro for ImageJ / Fiji.
+Implementation of the flowtrace tool as a macro for Fiji / ImageJ.
 Please make sure that you are running the latest version of [Fiji](http://fiji.sc/Fiji) or [ImageJ](http://imagej.nih.gov/ij/).

 This has been tested in ImageJ32, ImageJ64, and Fiji.